venkys-io/Code-Blogs/Trees/Easy/Inorder Traversal/Readme.md

 - **Database Indexing:** Binary trees are used in database systems to efficiently index and search for records.
 - **Expression Trees:** In compilers, expression trees are used to represent mathematical expressions for efficient evaluation.
 - **File Systems:** File systems often use tree structures to organize and locate files efficiently.

+## Test Cases:

+- Input:
+  Values of Nodes:
+  The user inputs the values of each node in the binary tree.
+If a node does not have a left or right child, the user enters -1.

+  For example, let's consider the following input:
+  1
+  2
+  3
+  4
+  -1
+  5
+  -1
+  -1
+  6

+  Output:
+  The output will be the inorder traversal of the constructed binary tree.
+  For the provided input, the output would be:
+  4 2 1 5 3 6

+  Explanation:
+  Input Interpretation:
+  - The user inputs the value of the root node, which is 1.
+  - Then, the user inputs the values of the left and right children of the root node, which are 2 and 3, respectively.
+  - Further, the user inputs the values of the left child's left child, which is 4.
+  - Then, the user inputs the value of the left child's right child, which is -1, indicating that there is no right child for node 2.
+  - Similarly, the user inputs the value of the right child's left child, which is 5, and then inputs -1 for the right child's right child.
+  - Finally, the user inputs the value of the right child's right child, which is 6.

+  Binary Tree Construction:
+  - Based on the input provided, the binary tree is constructed as follows: markdown
+      1
+    /   \
+   2     3
+  /       \
+ 4         6
+  \
+   5

+    Inorder Traversal:
+    - The inorder traversal of the constructed binary tree is performed recursively.
+    - The values are printed in non-decreasing order as 4 2 1 5 3 6, which represents the inorder traversal path from the root node.

+- Input:
+  Values of Nodes:
+  The user inputs the values of each node in the binary tree.
+If a node does not have a left or right child, the user enters -1.
+  For example, let's consider the following input:
+  10
+  20
+  30
+  40
+  -1
+  50
+  -1
+  -1
+  60
+  Output:
+  The output will be the inorder traversal of the constructed binary tree.
+  For the provided input, the output would be:
+  40 20 50 10 30 60

+  Explanation:
+  Input Interpretation:
+  - The user inputs the value of the root node, which is 10.
+  - Then, the user inputs the values of the left and right children of the root node, which are 20 and 30, respectively.
+  - Further, the user inputs the values of the left child's left child, which is 40.
+  - Then, the user inputs the value of the left child's right child, which is -1, indicating that there is no right child for node 20.
+  - Similarly, the user inputs the value of the right child's left child, which is 50, and then inputs -1 for the right child's right child.
+  - Finally, the user inputs the value of the right child's right child, which is 60.

+  Binary Tree Construction:
+  - Based on the input provided, the binary tree is constructed as follows:
+      10
+    /   \
+   20     30
+  /       /
+ 40      50
+          \
+           60
+    Inorder Traversal:
+    - The inorder traversal of the constructed binary tree is performed recursively.
+    - The values are printed in non-decreasing order as 40 20 50 10 30 60, which represents the inorder traversal path from the root node.

 ## Conclusion
 Understanding trees and traversal algorithms, such as inorder traversal, is crucial in computer science.
 These codes provide a practical example of how to implement and apply inorder traversal in different languages like Python ,C++ and Java.
 The recursive nature of the traversal allows for elegant and concise code, making it a powerful tool for tree-related operations.